Have you ever been interested in knowing how your childhood is connected to your emotional reactions?

 It would usually take us as humans about a year before we can make our first attempts at walking.
 Talking, on the other hand, will take about two years before we start to stick words together.

 Compared with most other animals who are usually outside their parents’ influence within shorter periods, our journey is usually one involving a lengthy period of vulnerability.

 Our vulnerability still does not stop at the physical level.
 Growing up, we have no idea of who we are and what our circumstances mean.
 We have only a vague knowledge of why our parents act the way they do and everything that is done around us seems to be the one true way to live life.

 Ambitions, Fear and Drama

-This helplessness and distortions of our childhood would almost always influence our attitude to life at adulthood.
-Everything we’ve witnessed from our journey right from infancy to adulthood are usually being stored and programmed.
-There is no denying the fact that this will not only affect our views and perspective to life’s matters but would also play a role in our interpretation of actions, as well as our judgment of issues.
+This helplessness and distortions of our childhood would almost always influence our attitude toward life at adulthood.
+Everything we’ve witnessed from our journey right from infancy to adulthood is usually being stored and programmed.

 Childhood Emotional Distortion Manifests at Adulthood

 As we age and seems to be escaping the prison of childhood, then our approach to life would begin to change.
 The experience of the early years would begin to impact our attitudes resulting in some kind of oddities.
 Although the causes of our imbalance may not have been dramatic, its consequences are nevertheless long-lasting and overwhelming.

 These imbalances whose causes are often not known or considered due to the results would usually subject the individual to societal disdain.
 Everything then continues to happen with no valid reason to explain their occurrence.
 When an individual comes across as controlling, no one remembers their childhood had been filled with letdowns.